kitknox/winode/README.md

 # winode
-Automated BYO License Windows Install on Linode
+Automated BYO License Windows Install on Linode - Launchable from Stackscripts

 *Warning: This is an unofficial capability that is not officially supported by Linode or Akamai Technologies.
 Use at your own risk*